In successfully completing a music major, a student will:

 The music major is available as a bachelor of arts degree only, as defined in the section on degree requirements for all majors in this course catalog.

 For a major: 121, 122, 123, 124, 221, 222, 223, 224, 233, and 320.
-In addition, two music history courses from 354, 356, or 357, and one music history course from 251, 253, or 355; seven credits over seven semesters of required ensemble participation; six credits over six semesters of required applied lessons; three credits from 490, 491, or 492; and four elective credits in music.
+In addition, two music history courses from 354, 356, or 357, and one music history course from 251, 253, or 355; seven credits over seven semesters of required ensemble participation; six credits over six semesters of required applied lessons; senior capstone from 490, 491, or 492; and four elective credits in music.
 The senior capstone is a 3-credit unit comprised of 490 (3 credits), or 491 (1 credit) concurrent with 403 (2 credits), or 492 (1 credit) concurrent with 403 (2 credits).
 At the end of the sophomore year, pass a junior standing jury prior to final admission to the music major.
 Also recommended is a demonstration of piano proficiency through a performance examination or by passing the class piano sequence of courses for the music major with a grade of B or better.
 For all music education students, a grade of B or better is required.

 For a minor: 22 credits comprised of 210, 211, 233; one music history class selected from 251, 253 or 355 (354, 356, or 357 may be substituted, but only with permission of instructor); four credits over four semesters of required ensemble participation; and four credits over four semesters of applied lessons.